LiveClawBench: Benchmarking LLM Agents on Complex, Real-World Assistant Tasks: LiveClawBench

+We construct LiveClawBench through a three-stage pipeline that turns candidate user requirements into executable and verifiable cases.
+The pipeline uses the complexity axes as selection and characterization criteria, and uses the stateful substrate as the implementation target.

-(i) \textbf{Source collection}: We derive candidate cases by systematically extending existing informative cases from widely adopted benchmarks, with the guidance of proposed complexity axes.
-For instance, airline-booking scenarios in the $\tau$-bench \cite{yao2024taubench} can be extended with email and calendar signals and browser interaction, while system deployment tasks in TerminalBench \cite{merrill2026terminalbench} are injected with failures to test the run-time adaptive ability.
+\paragraph{Source collection.} We derive candidate user requirements from open-source OpenClaw usage patterns and extend informative cases from widely adopted agent benchmarks according to the proposed complexity axes.
+For example, airline-booking scenarios in $\tau$-bench~\cite{yao2024taubench} can be expanded with email evidence, calendar context, and cross-service state updates, while system deployment tasks in TerminalBench~\cite{merrill2026terminalbench} can be augmented with contaminated project state, dependency conflicts, and service-level verification.
+These extensions transform bounded-domain tasks into broader assistant workflows while preserving verifiable outcomes.
+Each candidate is then assigned a domain and complexity factors from the Triple-Axis Framework.

-(ii) \textbf{Filtering and annotation}: Each candidate is labeled with a primary domain and optional secondary domains from the 10-category taxonomy, complexity factor tags from the Triple-Axis Framework, and a three-level difficulty rating.
-Easy cases involve single-environment, short-horizon tasks; Medium cases involve either multi-environment short-horizon or single-environment long-horizon tasks; Hard cases require both multi-environment and long-horizon execution.

-(iii) \textbf{Environment synthesis}: mock services are implemented as reusable full-stack applications with build-time temporal injection and Dockerized deployment.
-To preserve temporal validity, dynamic data are injected through time-offset calculations at build time.
-Cases reuse shared service implementations whenever possible and differ primarily in their database contents.
-All environments are containerized with Docker.

-(iv) \textbf{Controlled-pair construction}: During annotation and synthesis, we identify \emph{controlled pairs}, i.e., cases that share the same core task logic but differ in exactly one complexity factor.
-For each pair, we verify that the environments are otherwise structurally matched, so that performance differences can be attributed to the manipulated factor rather than incidental variation.

-(v) \textbf{Quality assurance}: Each case undergoes independent review by three experienced annotators, who execute the task end-to-end, verify that the rubric distinguishes successful from failed trajectories, and calibrate the assigned difficulty level.
-Cases with unresolved disagreement are revised or removed.
+\paragraph{Case construction.} Each user requirement is instantiated using the stateful execution substrate described in Section~\ref{sec:case_infra}.
+Each case reuses a shared mock service platform and customize its initial database contents deployed service combinations, injected perturbations, verification rules, or stacked complexity factors.
+To ensure temporal validity, time-related data for each case is dynamically injected during evaluation based on time offsets.
+All environments are containerized via Docker and distributed as image-pinned artifacts, ensuring each case is a fully reproducible unit rather than a bespoke setup script.